Quicklist: Types of Herbs

 Scientific Name: Salvia officinalis

 This is a perennial, evergreen shrub that is also known as garden sage and common sage.
-It is a member of the mint family and is particularly native to the Mediterranean region.
-Sage has a long, rich history and has been grown for centuries due to its incredible healing properties and culinary significance.
+It is a member of the mint family and is native to the Mediterranean region.
+Sage has a long, rich history and has been grown for centuries due to its healing properties and culinary significance.
 Interestingly, sage was also used in ancient times to ward off evil and as a treatment for snakebites.

-For culinary purposes, fresh sage leaves make an excellent addition to sauces, pasta, poultry dressings, seasonings, and salads.
+For culinary purposes, fresh sage leaves make an excellent addition to sauces, pasta, poultry dressings, seasonings and salads.
 Since it belongs to the mint family, it releases a very strong, minty flavor that makes it ideal to be infused in herbal teas and beverages.

 Sage-infused tea is consumed as an effective remedy to treat various gastric ailments, throat and mouth infections, as well as brain disorders.